straw-hat-team/github-actions-workflows/elixir/test/README.md

               elixir-version: '1.11' # optional, fallback to use .tool-versions
               otp-version: '22.3' # optional, fallback to use .tool-versions
               version-type: 'loose' # optional, fallback to strict
+              coverage: 'coveralls' # optional, tool used for coverage
     ```